 The first challenge appeared at the train station already – ten seconds before our train left I realized I need to validate my ticket before boarding it!
 Check this guide to traveling in Italy by train not to be surprised too.
 But train travel in Europe is super fun I must say 🙂

 I liked this kind of sightseeing a lot.
 A casual stroll with no rush, with no “faster, further, we still have 5 points to check off the must see list” kind of approach.
 Each place visited was a plus.
 I wasn’t supposed to be there at all… 😉

 A few hours in Milan – what to see?

 What have we seen during these spontaneous hours in Milan?
-The main point, the only we knew about before was Duomo Cathedral.
-We came back there a few times.
-It is really impressive and it deserves to be called one of the most beautiful churches in the world.
+We couldn’t squeeze as much as you can see in one full day in Milan and the only main point we knew about before was Duomo Cathedral.
+It is impressive and it deserves to be called one of the most beautiful churches in the world.
 After coming back home I read that it’s also one of the biggest!

 Then we went to Galleria Vittorio Emanuele II.
 One of the world’s oldest shopping malls.
 And it is impressive!
 It starts right on Piazza del Duomo.
+Walk around and you may find the best souvenirs from Italy here.
 In the middle of the mall we noticed the mosaics of four coats of arms.

 One of them got a particular interest from all the visitors…

 Tradition has it that if you step on the genitals of the bull from Turin’s coat of arms and spin three times, it will bring you luck.
 We couldn’t miss this opportunity!
 By the way, it’s a very subtle way to express how much the two cities love each other… 😉

 I found a tourist information in the shopping mall so I got a map 🙂 We got out of the mall right at the famous La Scala theatre.
 Shame on me but the building of one of the most famous operas in the world wasn’t impressive enough for me to deserve a picture… 😉